 The holdco may benefit from engaging in more than three uncorrelated businesses or having multiple operating companies in various geographical locations.
-In the scenario that the holdco has at least three unrelated businesses, each business should contribute more than 20% of earnings or cash flow to the group.
-In the case that it has multiple operating subsidiaries, the operating performance of each subsidiary should be independent from each other with no single unit contributing more than 50% of total earnings or cash flow.
+In a scenario in which the holdco has at least three uncorrelated businesses, each business should contribute more than 20% of earnings or cash flow to the group.
+In a case in which it has multiple operating subsidiaries, the operating performance of each subsidiary should be independent from each other with no single unit contributing more than 50% of total earnings or cash flow.
 In addition, there should not be cross guarantees between subsidiaries.
 The priority debt threshold guideline could be higher than 50% to correspond with the degree of business diversity of the group.